 Large boarding cages

-We require the Bordetella (kennel cough) vaccine for boarding dogs.
-Starting October of 2017, we will be requiring the Flu vaccine to receive dogs for boarding overnight.
-Rabies and distemper vaccines must also be up to date to board dogs and cats.
+We require the Bordetella (kennel cough) and Combination Influenza vaccines for boarding dogs.
+Rabies and distemper vaccines must also be up to date to board either dogs or cats.
 It's our way of protecting YOUR precious pet from infections from other boarding pets.
 Please call us for more information or to make a reservation,

 Dr. Laurie Schultz examining a patient

-We sell prescription food to help pets when they have medical needs.
+We have a wide variety of prescription food in stock for patients with certain medical conditions.
 Please call ahead and we will have your order prepared.
 Tel.
 410-795-3088

 New dental equipment